Reinforcement learning optimization of the charging of a Dicke quantum battery: Details on the Reinforcement Learning Method

-As state $s_i$ of the environment, we choose the wave-function $\ket{\Psi(t_i)}$ of the charger and battery system combined at time $t_i$, together with the last chosen action, and the current time-step.
+We now detail how we apply the RL framework to optimize the final ergotropy $\mathcal{E}^{(N)}_1(\tau)$.
+As state $s_i$ of the environment, we choose the wave-function $\ket{\psi(t_i)}$ of the charger and battery system combined at time $t_i$, together with the last chosen action, and the current time-step.
 In particular, we expand the wave-function in the product basis of Fock states for the photonic mode (truncated up to a maximum number of photons $N_\text{Fock}$), and of the Dicke basis for the two-level systems defined in App.~\ref{app:ergotropy}.
 We then take the real and imaginary part of each coefficient, stack them into a vector, append the last action and the current time-step, and use this as state.
-The initial state $\sigma_0$ encodes the state $\ket{\Psi_0}=\ket{{\rm G}}\otimes\ket{N}$ defined in the main text.
+The initial state $\sigma_0$ encodes the state $\ket{\psi(0)}=\ket{{\rm G}}\otimes\ket{N}$ defined in the main text.